-Our editorial team selected the headphones on this list based on the results of our reviews as well as reviews from real customers and key product features.
+Our editorial team selected the headphones on this list based on the results of our reviews.

-For the best overall headphones, our number-one pick is the Sony WH-1000XM4.
+For the best overall headphones, our number 1 pick is the Sony WH-1000XM4.
 These over-ear headphones offer excellent sound quality and noise cancellation, the convenience of wireless and a handful of useful features to boost user-friendliness.

-When we reviewed the Sony WH-1000XM4, we gave them an impressive Finder Score of 4.5/5.
-We aren't the only ones who like them, however, as an average review score of 4.6/5 from almost 5,000 Google reviews will attest.
+When we reviewed the Sony WH-1000XM4, we gave them an impressive Finder Score of 4.5 out of 5.
+We aren't the only ones who like them though, as an average review score of 4.6 out of 5 from almost 5,000 Google reviews attest.

 Designed to offer premium audio quality, these headphones use Sony's HD Noise Cancelling Processor QN1 to ensure that background noise doesn't interrupt your favourite tunes.
 You can also expect up to 30 hours of battery life – this increases to 38 hours with noise cancellation off – while a 10-minute quick charge gives you up to 5 hours of juice.
 This is similar battery performance to this model's predecessor, the WH-1000XM3 headphones.

-The WH-1000XM4 headphones earn points for their familiar design, secure and comfortable fit, and user-friendly on-ear controls.
-We were also impressed by the easy connectivity the headphones provide, including the ability to connect to two devices at the same time.
-The Speak-to-Chat feature is a handy inclusion that works well, while the flexibility to adjust the level of ambient sound to suit your needs is another plus.
+The WH-1000XM4 headphones earn points for their familiar design, secure and comfortable fit and user-friendly on-ear controls.
+We were also impressed by the easy connectivity the headphones provide, including the ability to connect to 2 devices at the same time.
+The speak-to-chat feature is a handy inclusion that works well, while the flexibility to adjust the level of ambient sound to suit your needs is another plus.
 Check out our full review of the Sony WH-1000XM4 headphones for more details about their features and pros and cons.

 Perhaps the biggest downside of these impressive headphones is the price, which at around $500 certainly isn't cheap.
-However, it's hard to put a price on quality and we also found these headphones on sale for under $400 from multiple retailers at the time of writing.
+However, it's hard to put a price on quality.
+We also found these headphones on sale for under $400 from multiple retailers at the time of writing.
 So if you'd like to buy a pair of the best overall headphones, be sure to shop around for the best price.

 The Sony headphones we chose as our best overall pick obviously offer excellent noise cancellation, but they face some stiff competition.
-In fact, if noise cancellation is your number-one concern when choosing headphones, there are plenty of good reasons to check out the Bose Noise Cancelling Headphones 700.
+In fact, if noise cancellation is your number 1 concern when choosing headphones, there are plenty of good reasons to check out the Bose Noise Cancelling Headphones 700.

 In our Bose Noise Cancelling Headphones 700 review, we were highly impressed by the adjustable noise cancellation these headphones offer, not to mention their sleek design and excellent battery life.

 The Bose headphones also featured in our guide to the best noise-cancelling headphones and earbuds.
-This guide is a useful read if you're looking for noise-cancelling headphones at a cheaper price point than the $550 that Bose is asking, but for our money, you can't go past the Bose 700 Headphones as the best noise-cancelling headphones.
+This guide is a useful read if you're looking for noise-cancelling headphones at a cheaper price point than the $550 that Bose is asking.
+But for our money, you can't go past the Bose 700 as the best noise-cancelling headphones.

 With 11 levels of noise cancellation to choose from, these headphones give you ample control over the amount of ambient sound you want to let in.
-They also use a four-microphone system to isolate your voice from surrounding noise, ensuring that you come through loud and clear, while voice control via Amazon Alexa and Google Assistant is built-in.
+They also use a 4-microphone system to isolate your voice from surrounding noise, ensuring that you come through loud and clear.
+Voice control via Amazon Alexa and Google Assistant is built-in.

 It takes 2.5 hours to charge your headphones to their full capacity, at which point you can expect 20 hours of listening time.
 There's also a quick-charge feature available, with a 15-minute charge providing up to 3.5 hours of battery life.